 Café culture and good coffee

-We love a good coffee and though Brussels isn’t well known or heralded for its coffee shops, we’ve found a couple of sensational ones.
-Our favourite is Parlor – which we’ve written about already – and we’ve just discovered a new place a few seconds away called Hinterland.
+We love a good coffee and though Brussels isn’t well known or heralded for its coffee shops, we’ve found a couple of ones you’ll love!
+Our favourite is Parlor – which we’ve written about already – and a year after we found that a new place opened seconds away on the same street called Hinterland.

-Workshop is also amazing as is Cafe du Sablon, EXKI is a reliable chain that will satisfy if you find yourself on a high street without any independent cafes and OR coffee roasters (and their espresso bars) come highly recommended.
+Workshop is also amazing as is OR coffee roasters.
+Our most recent favourite find is MOK which is at the farwestern end of Rue Antoine Dansaert but well worth the walk!
+EXKI is also a reliable chain that will satisfy if you find yourself on a high street without any independent cafes.